Akbar the Great

 Legacy

 Akbar ruled for nearly 50 years and left behind a strong, well-organized empire.
 Many people remember him as a kind and fair ruler who tried to understand others.
+Even today, Akbar is taught about in schools as an example of good leadership and kindness.

 ๐ Fun Facts